kedro-org/kedro-viz/README.npm.md

     └── ...
 ```

-Please use the `main` file as the input JSON for the `data` prop in your Kedro-Viz component.
+Use the `main` file as the input JSON for the `data` prop in your Kedro-Viz component.

 We also recommend wrapping the `Kedro-Viz` component with a parent HTML/JSX element that has a specified height (as seen in the above example) in order for Kedro-Viz to be styled properly.